bitcubix/cubixos/tools/encrytion/README.md

 # Encryption Scripts

-This folder contains script to encrypt partitions or devices.
+This folder contains a script to encrypt partitions.

 ## Scripts

 ### [Partition Encryption](partition_encryption.sh)

 You can use this script to encrypt your partitions.
+For example u can use it to encrypt a partition on a usb device.
 The partition will be encrypted in this way:
-- NULL override using `dd`
+- Random override using `dd`
-- encrypt partition using `cryptsetup` with `luks`
+- Encrypt partition using `cryptsetup` with `luks`
-- create `ext4` filesystem
+- Create `ext4` filesystem